Captivating Courses. Engaged Peers.

 Why Choose the CTD Weekend at Home Program?

 Weekends are for spending time on things you love and having fun with friends.
-CTD Weekend at Home gives curious learners the opportunity to focus on high-interest topics with peers who have similar interests and motivation to learn.
+CTD Weekend at Home gives curious learners the opportunity to focus on high-interest topics (math, chemistry, writing, pre-med, robotics, and more) with peers who have similar interests and motivation to learn.
+Each live, online course offers fun, personal enrichment and academic talent development.
+Young children discover new interests, while high school students tackle topics that prepare them for high school, college and careers.

 - Experienced instructors offering meaningful and personalized instruction